mckernanin/oa-leadership/README.md

 ## Description
 I originally wrote this functionality for Tahosa Lodge, and recently duplicated it on Section W2S' website.
-I made a significant # of improvements when adding it to the section site, and decided that I'd make it into a plugin so I didn't have to keep 2 copies of the same code up to date.
+I made a significant number of improvements when adding it to the section site, and decided that I'd make it into a plugin so I didn't have to keep 2 copies of the same code up to date.
 I also feel like other scouting groups might like it.
 The plugin is very much a work in progress, as to start with, I need it to work on these two sites.
 I'm working on abstracting things out, so that there's nothing hardcoded.

 ## Requirements